92green/unmutable/README.md

 import pipe from 'unmutable/lib/util/pipe';

 // point-free style - you dont pass your data in until the very end by calling the returned function.
+// this function works with plain javascript or Immutable.js!
+Wonder!

 let getLastName = pipe(
     last(),
     get('name')
 );

-// this function works with plain javascript or Immutable.js!
-Wonder!

 let name = getLastName(data); // Gordon

-// don't like passing your data in at the end?
-Use pipeWith() and pass your data as ther first argument
+// or, use pipeWith() and pass your data as the first argument

 import pipe from 'unmutable/lib/util/pipeWith';